 My order came soon, and my first reaction was what the heck is that floating in my soup?
 It turned out to be… ice cubes!
 What the picture and name of the dish failed to convey was that this noodle dish was icy cold, and I definitely wasn’t prepared for that as I was craving a nice bowl of hot noodles…

-The noodles in itself were pretty decent – but it was a tad strange eating it cold, especially with the soy bean broth (Singaporeans: felt a bit like eating noodles that fell into your cup of tao ni!).
-I would find out quite a lot later that cold noodles (Kong Gook Su) are a summer Korean speciality, and yes the cold soup sure is refreshing on a hot night, but it’s definitely an acquired taste if you’re only used to hot soup noodles!
+The noodles in itself were pretty decent – but it was a tad strange eating it cold, especially with the soy bean broth.
+I would find out quite a lot later that cold noodles were called Kong Gook Su and are a summer Korean speciality, and yes the cold soup sure is refreshing on a hot night, but it’s definitely an acquired taste if you’re only used to hot soup noodles!
 It’s also a little plain – just noodles, cucumber and an egg, but makes a good vegetarian option if you swing that way.

 It was a rainy, rainy day in Itaewon.
 I braved the pouring rain and headed to Busan Galbi to get some lunch and wait out the rain.
 Since it was pretty chilly, I went with Galbitang, a soup version of the popular Galbi, or grilled beef short ribs.

 Now I was just expecting something like your typical Singaporean Bak Kut Teh, or Pork Rib soup, where I would just get one sumptuous bowl of soup to enjoy, but no… every Korean meal is a FEAST.
 Check out that spread!